TYRE INFLATION KIT

 It must never be used to inflate the tyres of another vehicle, or any other inflatable object (rubber ring, rubber boat, etc.).

-Avoid spillage on skin when handling the repair liquid bottle.
+Avoid spillage on skin when handling the repair product bottle.
 If droplets do leak out, rinse them off with plenty of water.

 Keep the repair kit away from children.